-We’ve already redefined the rules in rideshare, now we’re going green.
-Alto plans to be the nation's first, vertically integrated 100 percent electric ride-hail fleet with over 3,000 EVs by the end of 2023.
+We’ve redefined the rules in rideshare, now we’re going green.
+Alto is committed to beginning our path to electrification by the end of 2023, with plans to become a vertically integrated, 100 percent electric ride-hail fleet.

 As one of the largest owned-vehicle ridesharing companies in the world, we understand the challenges facing fleet operators looking to transition to EVs — infrastructure.
 So while most EV infrastructure has been focused on personal vehicle charging, Alto is leading the charge in developing the first ever EV charging facility purpose built for commercial fleets.
 Our facilities will offer a full-fleet solution: DC fast charging, cleaning, maintenance, and driver lounge facilities.